 You need to be aware of the Honors Program requirements of your major.
 There are a relatively small number of students in these majors in the Honors Program, and unfortunately, as a result, your major department may be unable to offer us the ability to run Honors courses in these disciplines on a regular basis.
 Within these majors, there are specific courses that can be taken to satisfy the Honors in-major requirement.
 In cases where you may not be able to feasibly take courses to fulfill Honors in-major requirements, an alternative option to satisfy these requirements is to complete an Honors Contract.
-This contract may require that you complete an extra project or paper in a non-Honors course within the major requirements.
+This contract may require that you complete an extra project or paper in a non-Honors course within the major required courses.
+Once the contract is completed, you will fulfill the Honors in-major requirements.